AdaCore/training_material/courses/rust_essentials/030_types_and_values/02_variables.rst

 Making Variables Mutable
 --------------------------

-- Sometimes, you *need* to change a value
+- Sometimes, value *needs* to change

 - Rust requires **explicit** permission to do this